OK boomer: Reception

 Many reactions have been positive.
 According to India Ross of the Financial Times, the phrase has "come to symbolise a generational cultural fracture" with attacks on its use from baby boomers perhaps only serving to increase its power and use.
 Clémence Michallon of The Independent applauded the phrase as "just the right amount of dismissive" while warning against its overuse.
 Miyo McGinn of Grist applauded the term, writing, "This joy undeniably stems from righteous indignation as much as simple amusement—the two words feel downright poetic after years of hearing my generation blamed for 'killing' everything from restaurant chains to department stores to relationships."
 Some have commented that the term should be considered a shorthand term for "The Establishment" rather than targeting a specific age group.

 Some commentators have considered the phrase to be ageist.
 The conservative radio host Bob Lonsberry went as far as labeling the word "boomer" as "the N-word of ageism" in a widely criticized and soon deleted tweet.
 Furthermore, Lonsberry stated that "being hip and flip does not make bigotry OK, nor is a derisive epithet acceptable because it is new".
 The Late Show with Stephen Colbert mocked him: "Clearly this fella needs to play the hot new game: 'Is This The New N-Word?'
 No, it's not.
 Thank you for playing."
 Francine Prose of The Guardian suggested that the phrase reflects general cultural acceptance of discrimination against older generations.
 Also writing for The Guardian, Bhaskar Sunkara criticized the meme and said that baby boomers instead "need solidarity" because many "older workers and retirees are struggling to survive" as "half of Americans approaching age 65 have less than $25,000 in savings".
 In an interview, AARP executive Myrna Blyth told Axios, "OK, millennials.
 But we're the people that actually have the money."
-Several French politicians have also accused the phrase of being ageist, with MP Audrey Dufeu Schubert (La République en Marche!) deeming it an ageist slur in a special report on "succeeding in bridging the generational gap and fighting ageism".
+Several French politicians have also accused the phrase of being ageist, with MP Audrey Dufeu Schubert (Renaissance) deeming it an ageist slur in a special report on "succeeding in bridging the generational gap and fighting ageism".

 "OK boomer" was one of the top five words for the year 2019 as selected by readers of a blog published on PublicAddress.net.
 It was nominated for a similar designation by a university in Switzerland, landing in second place.
 The phrase is on Lake Superior State University's 45th annual Banished Words List.